Living with Food Allergies

 State Honor Roll from Asthma and Allergy Foundation of America (AAFA) (Visit AAFA.org)

-This is an annual report by AAFA to help identify states with the most comprehensive public policies supporting people with asthma, food allergies, anaphylaxis and related allergic diseases in grade schools.
+This is report by AAFA helps identify states with the most comprehensive public policies supporting people with asthma, food allergies, anaphylaxis and related allergic diseases in K-12th grade schools.
 Find out how your state ranks.